pce-uw-jscript400/w3-mongo/readme.md

 * **Question:** If we create a new document, will there be an ID?
 Why or why not?

 * **Your Answer:**
+Yes there in an ID, it is created by default and adds an id for us.

 ---